 “The ALEXA 65 produces basically four times the data,” says Kay.
 “Getting the data into a consistent turnaround and budget was a big hurdle.
 By keeping the data exchange more conventional, we eliminated extra stages of downloading and RAW processing before the lab could download to their SAN.
 Instead, the lab went straight to ingest, which cut turnaround time and additional lab time back to normal.

-Prieto says that the 6K imagery helps, even when the DCP in the theaters is closer to 2K.
-“When we did Frida, not too long after Roger Deakins made O Brother, Where Art Thou?, we found that scanning the film negative at 6K resolution, even when down-rezed to 2K, gives you more information.
-With the ALEXA 65, even though technically the color depth is the same, my impression is that I have more color information.
-I’ve been enjoying the DI – I’ve got plenty of color to work with, and there are no surprises.”
+Prieto says that the 6K imagery helps, even when the DCP in the theatres is closer to 2K.
+“When we did Frida, not too long after Roger Deakins made O Brother, Where Art Thou?, we found that scanning the film negative at 6K resolution, even when down-rezzed to 2K, gives you more information.
+With the ALEXA 65, even though technically the colour depth is the same, my impression is that I have more colour information.
+I’ve been enjoying the DI – I’ve got plenty of colour to work with, and there are no surprises.”

 The combination of the large format ALEXA 65 and the Primo 70 lenses complicated the job for Prieto’s longtime first AC, Zoran Veselic.
 “It definitely took me out of my comfort zone,” says Veselic.
 “But being out of the routine made me more attentive and mentally focused on every shot.
 Every movie is different, with its own challenges, demands and obstacles.
 I’m grateful and proud to have been a part of the process, and to contribute to the visual part of the storytelling with an artist like Rodrigo.”

 Passengers is scheduled to hit theater screens on December 21, 2016.